homieiot/convention/convention.md

 ## Extensions

+This convention only covers discoverability of devices and its capabilities.
+The aim is to have standardized MQTT topics for all kind of complex scenarios.
-In addition to homie-core the device may support multiple extensions which are defined in separate conventions.
+A Homie device may therefore support extensions, defined in separate documents.
-Every extension is identified by a unique id.
+Every extension is identified by a unique id and will be linked from the section.

 The id consists of the reverse domain name and a freely choosen prefix.
+The domain and prefix `homie` is reserved.

-For example a company `example.org` that likes to extend homie a cool feature would choose `org.example.cool-feature`.
-The prefix `homie` is reserved.
+For example an organisation `example.org` wants to add a feature `our-feature`.
+They would choose the extension id `org.example.our-feature`.